U.S. charges Russians with 2016 U.S. election tampering to boost Trump

 Friday’s indictment of the Russians, coupled with the FBI disclosure that it failed to heed a warning about the Florida high school shooter, were blows to the White House, still reeling from the fallout of a scandal involving a former aide accused of domestic abuse by two ex-wives.

-U.S. stocks had been up over half a percent but lost nearly all those gains after the indictment came out.
+U.S. stocks had been up more than half a percent but lost nearly all those gains after the indictment came out.

 ‘INFORMATION WARFARE’